csswizardry/csswizardry.github.com/case-studies-nhs-nhsx-elearning-platform.md

 that the site would have to look exactly the same in every browser.

-**This project couldn’t have been more different**: responsive, mobile first, built on Rails, HTML5, and Sass, and all run very agile by a lean team of just four people.
+**This project couldn’t have been more different**: responsive, mobile first, built on Rails, HTML5, and Sass, and all run very agile (using GitHub and [Trello](/2014/05/my-trello-workflow/)) by a lean team of just four people.

 <figure>
   <img src="//csswizardry.a.cdnify.io/img/content/case-studies/nhs/01.png" alt="">